sophiel89/udacity_data_scientist/project2_disaster_response_pipeline_project/README.md

 ## Installation <a name="installation"></a>

-Anaconda Navigator 2.5.1 (including python 3.11.5)
+I used Anaconda Navigator 2.5.1 (including python 3.11.5) throughout this project.
-Libraries used throughout the project:
+The following libraries are used, most of them are already included in Anaconda.

     Data Preparation
         - sys